ALWAYS FAST, FREE SHIPPING ON ORDERS OVER $99

 Next we can move onto making the bunny!

 I used a lot of different tools to make this bunny- and you can adapt based off what you have at your disposal.
 I used my Cricut with the Mother’s Day Bouquet Cartridge to make the ears, tail, eyes and bottom/body pieces.
-This cartridge is SO versatile, check out some of the cards and flowers we’ve made with this cartridge.
+This cartridge is SO versatile!
 I used my Cameo for the head, feet, cheeks and hands (or are those feet too??) pieces.
 There are lots of shapes you could substitute for these parts so get creative and don’t feel like you HAVE to use a die cutting machine to make this card.

 I used a pink ink pad to ink all the edges of my bunny to make the pieces stand out.
 Make sure you ink both the front and back of the body and tail pieces, since you’ll see them on both sides of your card.